Compost Drop Off & Waste Reduction

 Green City Market is committed to creating a more sustainable Chicago by diverting waste headed for landfills.
-We partner with WasteNot Compost and Healthy Soil Compost to process the local, organic waste produced at the Market back into nutrient-rich energy for increasing soil health and community urban farming.
+We partner with Healthy Soil Compost to process the local, organic waste produced at the market back into nutrient-rich energy for increasing soil health and community urban farming.
 By composting and recycling, we reduced our waste at markets from approximately thirty garbage bins per day to just six!

 What to Compost?